 Iowa’s undergraduate history program features an outstanding, wide-ranging curriculum, with history courses focused on the United States, Africa, Latin America, East Asia, the Ancient Near East, and Europe—including medieval, early modern, and modern histories.

-The program gives its nearly 400 undergraduates history majors a broad liberal arts base.
+The program gives its nearly 400 undergraduate history majors a broad liberal arts base.
 Faculty and students in the department participate in many of the university's interdisciplinary departments and programs, including American Studies, African American Studies, Ancient Civilization, Asian Studies, International Studies, Latin American Studies, and Gender, Women's, and Sexuality Studies.

 Course work for the Bachelor of Arts (BA) degree in history includes: